pranitmhaske/ecommerce-data-platform-glue/documentation/07_airflow_integration.md

 - A single master DAG coordinates all transformation stages:
   BRONZE → SILVER → GOLD → REDSHIFT

-This mirrors how enterprise pipelines are structured in production environments.

 ---

 ### 7.2 Event-Driven RAW → BRONZE Design